 The geographic divide between these two oceans is actually at Cape Agulhas.
 However, we can state that the boundary between the warm waters of the Indian Ocean and the cold Atlantic migrates seasonally between Cape Agulhas and Cape Point.
 Treacherous seas, rocky cliffs with few landing opportunities, and sharks make this a formidable swim.

-The first successful swim around Cape Point was in 1979 by the world-renowned American swimmer Lynne Cox.
-She completed the 8km swim from Diaz beach to Buffels Bay in just under 3 hours.
+The first successful swim around Cape Point was in 1977 by the world-renowned American swimmer Lynne Cox.
+She completed the 8km swim from Diaz beach to Buffel’s Bay in 3 hours 03 minutes.
 The swim was only attempted again in the 90s by British swimmer Lewis Pugh, who swam a shorter route of less than 3km.
 The next attempt was in March 2004 by 24-year old Capetonian swimmer Carina Bruwer who finished the swim in 02:20:00, becoming the first South African to complete the swim.

 The Three Capes